Page Reviewed / Updated - September 29, 2020

 The care recipient must require assistance with some Activities of Daily Living, abbreviated as ADLs, and includes tasks such as bathing, dressing / undressing, transferring, walking, etc. In addition, their care need must be equivalent to that which is provided in a nursing home facility.
 However, care recipients must live in a home setting, such as their own home or the home of a family member or friend.

 As of 2020, the income limit is set at 300% of the Federal Benefit Rate (FBR).
 This figure equals $2,349 / month for a single individual.
 If an applicant is married, the income of the spouse is not considered.
 The asset limit for a single individual is $53,100, and married couples can have assets up to $111,175.
 Some assets are not counted toward this limit and include one’s home, regardless of equity value, home furnishings, a vehicle, and burial funds up to $1,500 for the applicant and $1,500 for their spouse.

 The Tailored Support for Older Adults program provides up to $625 / month in assistance, as of 2020, and may include the following benefits and services:

 Via TSOA, personal care assistance and nurse delegation, such as medication administration and testing of blood glucose levels, in place of respite care, is available for seniors who do not have an unpaid caregiver.

-Additional information about the Tailored Supports for Older Adults program can be found in this downloadable brochure.
-More information can also be found on Washington’s Department of Social Health Services’ website.
+Additional information about the Tailored Supports for Older Adults program can be found on Washington’s Department of Social Health Services’ website.
 To apply for TSOA, one should contact their local Community Living Connections office.
 Contact information by county can be found here or one can call 855-567-0252.